Advertiser Disclosure

 10 Things You Don’t Know About Aldi

-The Aldi family of grocery stores has a simple motto, “great quality should come with everyday low prices,” according to its website.
-It seems to have been able to make good on this, as well, often charging less for its store-brand products than you would find at a typical grocery store.
+The Aldi family of grocery stores has a simple motto, “Great quality should come with everyday low prices.”
+It seems to have been able to make good on this, as well, as it often charges less for its store-brand products than you would find at a typical grocery store.

 While many people think of Aldi as an American staple, it has unique, international origins and stands out from other stores in several ways.
 Here are 10 things you don’t know about Aldi.